 · The location of the child and directions to get there

 · How the reporter came to know the information and the reporter's thoughts about the likelihood of further harm to the child(ren).

 What happens when I report child abuse?

-When a person notifies the Department of Children and Family Services regarding possible abuse or neglect of a child, Children and Family Services social work staff determines how quickly to proceed with an investigation by assessing the referral information and focusing on the present and future risks to the child.
-Considering the condition of the child and the risk of future maltreatment helps a social worker determine how quickly to respond to a CFS referral and what priority to assign that referral.
-This process involves accepting oral or written allegations of child abuse or neglect for further investigation, gathering the information to determine the need for CFS and the urgency of the situation and initiating the appropriate response and an investigative plan.
+Children and Family Services (CFS) social work staff determines how to proceed with an investigation by assessing the referral information and focusing on the present and future risks to the child.
+An assessment tool helps the social worker determine how to respond to each referral and what priority to assign that referral.
+The process also involves collecting verbal and/or written allegations of child abuse or neglect for further investigation and determining the urgency of the situation and initiating the appropriate response and developing an investigative plan.

 Who do I contact for Mandated Reporter Training?

 For mandated reporter training please contact Kimberly Kalloo Violante at (909) 420-6428